Creating a Hamburger Menu: Hands-on Tutorial and Examples

 Next, you will need to create the CSS for the hamburger menu.
 This is where you can style the hamburger menu to make it look more appealing.
 You can change the background color, width, and height of the hamburger menu.
 You can also add a transition effect when the menu is toggled.

-Also read: How to Change Username in WordPress
+Also read: How to Add Styles and Scripts in WordPress with Code Example

 Finally, you will need to add some JavaScript to the hamburger menu.
 This is where you can add functionality to the hamburger menu, such as toggling the visibility of the menu when the button is clicked.